RubioApps/RubioGuard/docs/7-Administrative options.md

 shutdown_lifetime 1 second
 ```

-# Use of external programs
+# Use of external programs (optional)

-As Squid allows to use its own programs to ping a remote server or remote a file, we can setup the squid.conf to do so.
+As Squid allows to use its own program to ping a remote server or remote a file, we can setup the squid.conf to do so.
 If this has NO BENEFIT for you in terms of performance.
 So, do not do it.

 If you want to use its own pinger, you'll have to set the capability of the pinger.